Banner

 • Medical information: Dietary restrictions, medical histories, diagnoses, etc

-• Academic information: Disciplinary records, grades, class rosters, and schedules
+• Academic information: Disciplinary records, IEPs, grades, class rosters, and schedules

-Indeed, failure to protect student privacy can have lasting consequences, per NPR.
-Say a student has a disciplinary record that should’ve been expunged, but is now publicly available online.
-That information could complicate college applications, job interviews, and court hearings in the future.
+Indeed, failure to protect student data privacy can have lasting consequences, per NPR.
+If a student’s disciplinary record that should have been expunged becomes publicly accessible, it could negatively impact future college applications, employment opportunities, and even legal proceedings.

-Of course, a cyber incident can have devastating impacts on the institution, too.
+Of course, a cyber incident can have devastating impacts on the school district, too.
 Globally, the average cost of a data breach is $4.45 million.
 Likewise, cyber attacks can shut down schools for weeks at a time.

 • Malware infections: Malware means malicious software.
 Like a virus, it bypasses your defenses and infects your infrastructure to steal confidential data.